danzin/image-app/README.md

   - **WebSockets with Socket.io:** Secure, token-based WebSocket server for instant notifications.
   - **Personalized Feeds:** Customized content feeds based on user interactions.
 - **Modern Frontend:**
+  - Developed with React and TypeScript for a responsive and maintainable UI with MUI and TailwindCSS.
+  - ReactQuery and Routes for optimal performance and state management.
   - Cookie-based authentication using JWT.
-  - Developed with React and TypeScript for a responsive and maintainable UI with MUI and TailwindCSS.
-  - ReactQuery and Routers for optimal performance and state management.
   - E2E testing with Cypress
 - **Transaction Management:**
   - Uses database transactions and the Unit of Work pattern to ensure data integrity with complex operations.